seidels/TiDeTree-Tutorial/README.md

 > **Creating the linked analysis XML file (optional)**
 >
 > To create the XML file for the linked analysis requires additional manual changes to the XML file, e.g., removing now-unnecessary parameter states.
 The key steps are outlined below ([Figure 20](#fig:xml)).
+You can edit the XML file in any text editor, however it is best to use an editor designed for programming, since these usually have built-in syntax highlighting that makes it easier to read the XML file.
 >
 > - _State variables_
 >   - Find the `<state>` element (where all the parameters that are operated on are stored).